 Voice is one of the most powerful motivators in a person’s life.
 Not just an ordinary voice, but a positive, still voice.
 And over the years, I have learned that this voice is like no other when it speaks to you through your mind and connects with other voices you hear and listen to—to bring out the good in you.

-My experiences in life have taught me that life is what you make it.
-Today, my search for answers in life’s experiences and what life has to offer has kept me going and listening to the voice that leads me.
+My experiences have taught me that life is what you make it.
+Today, my search for answers to life’s hard questions keeps me going and listening to the voice that leads me.
 Tomorrow is never promised, but tomorrow is another day and a reason to live and fulfill what you seek after.
 And for every day my eyes are opened, I know there is something extraordinary inside of me that speaks and gives me hope to keep pressing on.